 “You need look no further for your next guilty pleasure.” — The Guardian

-Also starring is Eleanor Tomlinson (Death Comes to Pemberley) as the fiery servant Demelza, a strong-willed miner’s daughter who runs away from home and finds refuge in Poldark’s enlightened household.
+Poldark also stars Eleanor Tomlinson (Death Comes to Pemberley) as the fiery servant Demelza.
+She is a strong-willed miner’s daughter who runs away from home and finds refuge in Poldark’s enlightened household.

 In a special appearance, Robin Ellis, who starred as Ross Poldark in Masterpiece’s original adaptation, plays Reverend Halse, the village’s sin-obsessed parson.

-Also appearing are Phil Davis (Bleak House) and Beatie Edney (Inspector Lewis) as Jud and Prudie Paynter, Poldark’s comical hired hands; and Jack Farthing (Poirot) as George Warleggan, a rapacious young businessman who challenges everything the principled Poldark stands for.
+Also appearing are Phil Davis (Bleak House) and Beatie Edney (Inspector Lewis) as Jud and Prudie Paynter, Poldark’s comically lazy hired hands.
+Jack Farthing stars (Poirot) as George Warleggan, a rapacious young businessman who challenges everything the principled Poldark stands for.

 Poldark opens in Virginia in 1781, when Captain Poldark’s regiment is ambushed by the local militia fighting for independence.
 After the war and with a scar across his face as a souvenir, he goes home to Cornwall, where his real struggle begins.